BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-21-kubecon-2018-copenhaguen-day-1.md

 OpenCensus (distributed tracing metrics system) + Istio is the combo provided for this talk to let devs debug the most of their apps.

 OpenCensus is a tracing tool, like the CNCF's project Opentracing.
-It can be implemented in many languages starting with those we use: PHP and javascript.
+It can be implemented in many languages, starting with those we use: PHP and javascript.

 OpenCensus can trace RPC and http APIs calls.

-You can install a dedicated dashboard that gives a lot of metrics out of the box (like 90th percentils, etc.) and allows customisable ones.
+You can install a dedicated dashboard that gives a lot of metrics out of the box (like 90th percentiles, etc.) and allows customizable ones.

 Mixer (Istio tool) makes the aggregation between those metrics from what is gathered by OpenCensus.